-4. Can an eligible child receive the funding at any point in the term?
+- 3. Can an eligible child receive the funding at any point in the term?
 Currently in place each term is something called 'headcount day' and eligible children who are attending the provision by headcount date will receive the funding for that term, 3 and 4 year old children starting after 'headcount day' will not receive funding until the next term.
 However, they should be given a place if this is possible within current ratios.
-Eligible 2 year old children (see Q2 above) will be paid for from the day they start as there are 2 headcounts for this age group.
-See Key dates for the Term.

-5. How many hours of funded entitlement are children entitled to?
+Eligible 2 year old children (see Q2 above) will be paid for from the day they start as there are 2 headcounts for this age group. - 4.
+How many hours of funded entitlement are children entitled to?
 All eligible children are entitled to 15 or 30 hours a week from the term after their second and/or third birthday.
 Parents can access as little or as much of the free entitlement as they choose.